YWCA Honors Attorney Dena Sisk Foman

 Overcoming a generational cycle of familial mental illness and dysfunction, Foman was able to get her GED, put herself through community college, earn her bachelor’s degree in political science and receive her law degree from the University of North Carolina in 2001.

-Today, Foman is a successful attorney with the West Palm Beach law firm McLaughlin & Stern LLP practicing personal injury, wrongful death and commercial litigation law.
+Today, Foman is a successful attorney with the West Palm Beach law firm McLaughlin and Stern practicing personal injury, wrongful death and commercial litigation law.

 Additionally, she is the author of Only I Can Define Me: Releasing Shame and Growing Into My Adult Self, A Memoir.